 Can flashes or floaters cause vision loss?

 Occasionally, floaters and flashes can be an indication of a more serious problem than PVD.
-Other possible causes include: retinal tears, retinal detachment, infection, inflammation, hemorrhage, and eye injury.
+Other possible causes include retinal tears, retinal detachment, infection, inflammation, hemorrhage, and eye injury.
 Occasionally, flashes of light are caused by migraine headaches.
-When related to a headache, they usually appear in both eyes and last for 20-30 minutes before the headache starts.
+When related to a headache, they usually appear in both eyes and last for 20-30 minutes before a headache starts.